-Question: With such an explosion of verifiable modern discoveries about the past how can Genesis keep up, surely it will be left behind?
+Question: With such an explosion of verifiable modern discoveries about the past how can Genesis keep up, surely it has been made redundant?

 Answer: The book of Genesis has a way, as part of God’s living word, of staying in front of us.
 The Bible is like a pillar of cloud by day and pillar of fire by night, it’s always in front.